 You are already trained in and have knowledge of the practices and operations of other companies, which is a real asset for the business that wants to hire you.
 With practice comes hindsight.
 When a candidate has already managed one or more teams, for example, it makes sense to think that taking over a new department shouldn’t be a problem for them.

 Inexperienced candidates must highlight their potential, which is hypothetical, but you can showcase practical know-how and transferable skills gained during your extensive career.
-This will work in your favour and it’s worth emphasising when looking for a job, according to Hannah.
+This will work in your favor and it’s worth emphasizing when looking for a job, according to Hannah.
 “When it comes to hindsight and experience, the actual number of years is priceless, both in terms of successes and failures.”

 Another asset to highlight is your stability, according to Hannah.
 Having acquired experience in different roles or businesses, more often than not candidates in their forties are looking to settle down professionally.
 Although this is not true of everyone, this age group doesn’t tend to want to change jobs as regularly as younger workers do.